istio/istio.io/_docs/tasks/traffic-management/ingress.md

 ### Disable the HTTP port

-If we want allow HTTPS traffic only into our service mesh, we can remove the HTTP port from our gateway.
+If we want to only allow HTTPS traffic into our service mesh, we can remove the HTTP port from our gateway.

 1. Redefine the `Gateway` without the HTTP port: